dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 As in MODE, MTD applies a convolution filter to the raw data as a preliminary step in resolving the field into objects.
 The convolution step in MTD differs in several respects from that performed in MODE, however.

-First, MTD typically reads in several planes of data for each data field—one plane for each time step, and there is really no limit to the number of time steps.
+First, MTD typically reads in several planes of data for each data field-one plane for each time step, and there is really no limit to the number of time steps.
 So MTD is convolving much more data than it would be if it were simply analyzing a 2D data field.
 Secondly, MTD convolves in time as well as space, which again increases the amount of data needing to be processed.
 The net effect of all this is to greatly increase the time needed to perform the convolution step.

 Because of this, the developers decided to make several changes in the way convolution was performed in MTD.
 Most of the differences come from the need to make the convolution step as fast as possible.

 The most basic change is to use a square convolution filter rather than the circular one that MODE uses.
-The overall “size” of the filter is still determined by one parameter (denoted :math:`R`, as in MODE), but this should not be thought of as a radius.
+The overall "size" of the filter is still determined by one parameter (denoted :math:`R`, as in MODE), but this should not be thought of as a radius.
 Instead, the size of the square is :math:`(2 R + 1) \times (2 R + 1)`, as shown in :numref:`mtd-two_r_plus_one`.

 .. _mtd-two_r_plus_one: